MinaFoundation/Core-Grants/RFCs/rfc-0007-zkPassport.md

 It is expected multiple versions of FlatCredential will be built with additional cryptography supported, to support more and more attestation sources.

+The implementation should also include an identity anonymizing zkApp (see comments on github), to insure the passport issuer cannot see the user's on-chain activity through their knowledge of P and H(P).

 ## Open Issues and Discussion Points

 A remaining question is exactly what new cryptography primitives would need to be implemented in o1js, if any new ones are needed.
 It looks like RSA, DSA, ECDSA, and Sha-xxx are used (see pages 15, 16, and 17 here[[4](https://www.icao.int/publications/Documents/9303_p12_cons_en.pdf)]).